fionaso/hugo-new-site/content/post/starting-with-javascript.md

 ---

 Writing your first JavaScript code starts with a little refresh.
-Once you’re decided on a code editor – for me, it is Brackets – it’s time to start writing your first piece of JavaScript code.
+Once you’re decided on a code editor – for me, it is Brackets – it’s time to start writing your first piece of JavaScript code.<!--more-->
 But first, some reminders to make sure we get the very basic stuff.

 **#HTML / CSS / JAVASCRIPT***